ars-cantata/ars-cantata.github.io/_includes/texts/en/osiagniecia1.md

 ### 2017
-XXVII International Festival of Advent and Christmas Music in Prague - Silver Medal
+Silver Medal - XXVII International Festival of Advent and Christmas Music in Prague

 ### 2016
-National Competition "Cantat ViWAT" in Warsaw:
 First Place and Golden Diploma in the category of mixed chamber choirs and Special Prize of the President of the Polish Association of Choirs and Orchestras prof. Dariusz Dyczewski for the best performance of the work of the Polish composer.
+National Competition "Cantat ViWAT" in Warsaw
 ### 2015
 First Place at the 19th International Festival of Cantate Deo 2015 in Rzeszów.
 Second place in the general classification of the competition

 ### 2013
-2nd place at "Mater Misericordiae" festival in Ząbki
+Second place at "Mater Misericordiae" festival in Ząbki

 ### 2010
 Grand Prix and the Special Prize of the President of the Polish Choir and Orchestra Association at the